navyajo18/GymAmigaAI/README.md

 3. Run The Flask App: python app.py

 #### Usage
-- Navigate to the AI tab to start receiving personalized workout recommendations based on your menstrual cycle.
+- Navigate to the "AI" tab to start receiving personalized workout recommendations based on your menstrual cycle.
-- Use the About tab to learn more about how the application works and its future plans.
+- Use the "About" tab to learn more about how the application works.
-- Visit the Get Inspired tab for motivational content and fitness tips.
+- Visit the "Get Inspired" tab to see the future of this app.